-The post-mortem reality, therefore, is the continuation and the extension of this present life of ours, within the grace of Christ.
+The post-mortem reality, therefore, is the continuation and the extension of this present life of ours, (See relative article with pictorial "Timeline") within the grace of Christ.
 The one who does not doubt the resurrection, is the one who already lives a resurrected life in Christ.
 When our faith begins to pale and wane before the fact of the resurrection – that “capita of all good things” according to the Chrysostom’s expression – then we must examine more closely just how honest and consistent our spiritual life really is.

 Source: Newspaper “Orthodox Press”, issue of 20 April 2007.

 Translation by A. N.